MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 To link significant loci to candidate genes:

-Identify Significant SNPs: Extract the SNPs that surpass the significance threshold.
+Identify Significant SNPs: Extract the SNPs that surpass the significance threshold. **See 7.3. as a starting step if we decide to complete the bonus requirement**

 Gene Annotation: Use gene annotation tools or databases (e.g., Ensembl, NCBI) to find genes located near these SNPs.